RarelyCharlie/rarelycharlie.github.io/books.md

 Sets out the basis of client-centered therapy, which builds on active listening and extends it.
 Some of the philosophy and techniques described could optionally be used by listeners at 7 Cups who want to go beyind the basics without attempting amateur therapy.

-#### Chad Varah (1987) _The Samaritans: Befriending the suicidal_

-The story of the listening service staffed by volunteers that has been preventing suicides since 1953.

 # Mental illness and society

 Mental illness in relation to culture and society.